EdAlberto/challenge-data-2025/README.md

 This repository is a code challenge.
 The programming language is Python.

 It has the scope to create a REST API to load data in a SQLite database tables from csv files: hired_employees, departments and jobs.
 Also is mandatory to create a log file with inserts failure logs, generate backups in
 .AVRO format and creating a process to load data in a table from certain backup .AVRO file.

+Also the second part is to create an endpoint for two specific queries.

 The files are: